-Volunteers, supervised by Tamara, an immigration attorney from Los Angeles, starting arriving at 7:00 a.m.
+Tamara, an immigration attorney from Los Angeles, supervises volunteers who starting arriving as early as 6:30 a.m.
 We were there to witness the call out of the “numbers on the list” which the US and Mexico deny, the list is illegal under the Displaced Persons Act passed by the United States Congress in 1948.
-Asylum seekers qualify for a fair hearing under our laws.
+Asylum seekers qualify for a fair hearing under American laws.
 In 1980, Congress created the Refugee Act, which outlined a comprehensive system for granting asylum.

 How it works